What Are Shadow IT Assets?

-The Risks of Shadow IT Assets
+The Hidden Threat of Shadow IT Assets

 To learn more about the different levels of shadow IT and their impact, refer to the National Cyber Security Centre (NCSC) Guidance on Shadow IT.